 Drug companies used to focus their marketing strategies exclusively on doctors.
 They spent millions on sales representatives who traveled the country chatting up physicians and handing out free samples.
 There was no such thing as direct-to-consumer (DTC) drug advertising.
-Now It seems as if every third commercial on television is for a medication.
-A physician from the 1980s would be astounded to see prescription drug ads to treat cancer, ulcerative colitis, rheumatoid arthritis or psoriasis.
+Now it seems as if every third commercial on television is for a powerful medication.
+A physician from the 1980s would be astounded to see prescription drug ads to treat asthma, cancer, ulcerative colitis, rheumatoid arthritis or psoriasis.

 The Spread of Prescription Drug Ads:

 Prescription drug ads pay for a lot of your television viewing.
 If you have the impression that there are more such commercials on TV than there used to be, you are correct.